 There are many recipes for Essiac tea, and many practitioners have created their own specialized formulations.
 Even so, the classic recipe for Essiac tea includes 6-1/2 cups of cut burdock root, 1 pound of powdered sheep sorrel, 4 ounces of powdered bark from the slippery elm tree, and 1 ounce of powdered root from the Indian rhubarb plant.

 These four essential ingredients are then mixed thoroughly and distilled into an aromatic and surprisingly good-tasting tea.
-The mixture is a powerful one, and only a small amount of the tea is needed to improve health, reduce inflammation, and provide a host of benefits for the drinker.

-How Do You Make Essiac Tea for Cancer?
+How Do You Make Essiac Tea?

 When you purchase Essiac tea, be sure to follow the instructions given by the manufacturer carefully.
 Usually, you will need: